HectorRDB/condiments/README.md

 ## Installation

-You can install the `condiments` from the devel branch of [bioconductor](https://www.bioconductor.org/packages/devel/bioc/html/condiments.html) using
+You can install the `condiments` from [bioconductor](https://bioconductor.org/packages/release/bioc/html/condiments.html) using

 ```r
 if(!requireNamespace("BiocManager", quietly = TRUE)) {